Frequently Asked Questions (FAQ)

 }

-How can I change the font, font size and font color of a table?
+How can I change the font, text size, and text color of a table?

-This can be done with the following CSS code (that just needs to be added to the “Custom CSS” textarea in the “Plugin Options”):
+This can be done with the some CSS code that needs to be added to the “Custom CSS” textarea on the “Plugin Options” screen of TablePress:

 .tablepress-id-N tbody td {